 - Family medical history

 - Previous hospital stays

 If your child is old enough, they can answer these questions for themselves.

 From there, the doctor will start the physical exam.
 They’ll check the regular stats, like your child’s height and weight.
 They will evaluate your child’s lungs, heart and blood pressure.
 They will also check your child’s vision and hearing.
 At Statcare, we check near vision, far vision, and color vision.

-Where to Get a Sports Physical Exam
+Where to Get a Sports or Camp Physical Exam

 When choosing a location to take your child for their sports physical exam, pick a facility that is capable of performing the standard test.
 Also, ask if they can do additional tests.
 For swimmers and soccer players, such as sickle cell screening.
 Although it’s not required, it can help identify if your child is at risk.
 When deciding where to go, you’ll want to choose an affordable urgent care with high-quality medical care.

 Statcare offers a friendly staff who is ready to answer all your questions.
 Plus, we can perform many tests in our clinic.
 Find us at one of our 5 locations every day of the year, including holidays.
 We are conveniently located by the train, so you don’t have to worry about a long commute.
 Come in whenever you’re ready to complete your child’s sports physical exam.